thefuzz25/thefuzz25.github.io/_notes/chapters/2024/The Year All Wrapped Up.md

 Look, I don’t know what version of the internet you’re running this on 📟.
 I know reading hurts your brain.
 I know you’ve got the stats.
 You’ve got the timeline.
 What you don’t have is the vibe.
 So let me help you out.

-I’m writing from 2024 — a year where nothing made sense, but everything kept happening.
-So yeah, lean in.
+I’m writing from 2024: an year where nothing made sense, but everything kept happening.
+Read ahead.

 ---